jordipainan/webwallet-challenge/README.md

 2. [ ] Retrieve the information of the Account: nonce, balance, delegates, infoURI.
 3. [ ] Update the account infoURI on the vochain via SetAccountInfo transaction.

+### TODO

+- [ ] Implement the Vochain features in dvote-js as an exportable package.
+- [ ] Make the proper modifications to the vocdoni.app UI that allows the end user to use the features described below.

 ### Features (Vochain)

 - [ ] Get network info (e.g chainID)
 - [ ] Create account
 - [ ] Import account
 - [ ] Export account
+- [ ] Sign message
+- [ ] Verify message
+- [ ] Lock / Unlock account
+- [ ] Select the endpoint to connect with
 - [ ] Send transactions
     - [ ] Get current transaction cost
     - [ ] Get/Set account info